CS453 Automated Software Testing, Spring 2023

 Teams

-Form your teams by Date4 - write down the member names in the Google Sheet document (link will be available from the Slack workspace).
+Form your teams by 24th April - write down the member names in the Google Sheet document (link will be available from the Slack workspace).

 Examples from the previous years